Skip to main content

 Again, there isn’t anything wrong with expanding the princess label to include princesses with more overt defiant streaks or princesses whose stories don’t include romance.
 That’s not really what Disney fans are scared of when these PR lines about “strong female role models” start making circulation.
 Rather, there’s a lingering irritation at how these new characters are inevitably going to be weaponized against them and their favorite films.

-You have people like Dan Lin, producer of the Aladdin remake, who insists that the animated film was one of his favorite Disney movies but also says things like, “… as much as you and I loved it growing up as kids, we didn't think it held up in today's day and age of female empowerment.”
+You have people like Dan Lin, producer of the Aladdin remake, who insisted that the animated film was one of his favorite Disney movies but also said things like, “… as much as you and I loved it growing up as kids, we didn't think it held up in today's day and age of female empowerment.”
 This is the kind of phrasing that elicits so much pushback from Disney's established fanbase.
-But in the name of curiosity, let’s put those feelings aside for just a moment and assume that Lin is acting completely in good faith and take a look at what exactly changed about Jasmine in the remake.
+But in the name of curiosity, let’s put those feelings aside for just a moment and assume that Lin is acting completely in good faith and take a look at what exactly changed about Jasmine in translation:

 The remake gives Jasmine a handmaiden character, Dahlia, played by Nassim Pedrad, so that Jasmine is not the only named female character in the movie.
 There’s also an added plotline where instead of just calling out the rigidity of the laws of her land, she wants to become the ruler herself so she can enact change from the inside.
 They also find a way for Jasmine to contribute in the climax besides just using her body to distract the villain.
 Her culminating moment comes when she gives an impassioned speech to the head of the guard to not serve Jafar even though he wears the sultan’s crown, and her treatise on holding onto one’s principles in the face of opposition feels in line with not only Jasmine as a character but also the larger princess mythology.
 This all plays out alongside the strengths of Jasmine in the animated film which carry over into the remake: Jasmine is principled, she is discerning, she is keenly aware of the worth of not only others but of herself.